tennessee-garage/dance-floor/floor/README.md

 ```bash
 git clone https://github.com/garthwebb/dance-floor.git
 ```
+## Running the code

+Don't have a light up dance floor?
+No problem!
+You can see a visualization of the dance floor by running the `gl_server` provided by OpenPixelControl.

-To confirm everything is setup correctly, start the `gl_server` with the dance floor layout:
+1. Start the `gl_server` with the dance floor layout:
 ```bash
 # Replace $OPC_PATH with whereever you installed OpenPixelControl
 # and $DANCE_PATH with wherever this repo exists
 $OPC_PATH/bin/gl_server -l $DANCE_PATH/floor/opc-layouts/simple-dance-floor.json
 ```
-Next start the show code:
+2. Next start the show code:
 ```bash
 python run-show.py --driver opc
 ```